ReubenStr0bel/Wordlet/TESTING.md

 - Users cannot submit an empty form (add the `required` attribute)
 - Users must enter valid field types (ensure the correct input `type=""` is used)
 - Users cannot brute-force a URL to navigate to a restricted pages

-Python Projects:

-- Users cannot perform CRUD functionality if not authenticated (if login functionality exists)
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers/admins

-You'll want to test all functionality on your application, whether it's a standard form, or CRUD functionality, for data manipulation on a database.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).
-You should include any manual tests performed, and the expected results/outcome.

 Testing should be replicable (can someone else replicate the same outcome?).
 Ideally, tests cases should focus on each individual section of every page on the website.
 Each test case should be specific, objective, and step-wise replicable.